Explicit model visualizations

 Explicit modelling

-Lets use a famous example of whether or not soldiers in WW1 should wear helmets to show how explicit modelling would have helped.
+Lets use a famous example to show how explicit modelling would have helped.

-The nations of WW1 had a problem - artillery barrages would explode around the entrenched positions, blow up a whole bunch of dirt and rocks, which gravity dropped on the soldiers hiding in the trenches.
-This caused a high amount of head wounds, which is bad.
-The solution to this is for soldiers to wear helmets, which would reduce the number of head wounds.
-But what actually happened was… the number of head wounds famously increased!
-There were theories why this happened, like “Soldiers feel safer therefore become less cautious”, even leading to the consideration of recalling the helmets altogether.
+The nations of WW1 had a problem - artillery barrages would explode around the trenches, blow up a bunch of rocks, which dropped on the soldiers in the trenches causing head wounds, which is bad.
+The solution is to wear helmets, which would reduce the number of head wounds.
+But what actually happened was that the number of head wounds famously increased!
+There were theories why this happened, like “Soldiers feel safer therefore become less cautious”, with leaders considering recalling the helmets altogether.

 What was causing this?
-Well, let's explain how soldiers get wounded and create a modelled visualization of what happens during an artillery barrage.
+Let's explain how soldiers get wounded and create a model of what happens during an artillery barrage.

-The rocks fly up, and without the helmets, when they come down, small rocks cause wounds, but medium and large ones cause death.
+Small rocks hitting heads cause wounds, but medium and large ones cause death.

 What would happen if helmets are introduced?

-Of course, with the power of hindsight and since this is a common example used when teaching survivorship bias, I knew to draw the correct model which includes deaths.
-The competing model would be to include the effect of helmets on soldier carelessness, which would then cause more wounds.
+With the power of hindsight I knew to draw the correct model which includes deaths.
+The competing model would be the effect of helmets on soldier carelessness, which would cause more wounds.
 How to know which one is correct?

-Well, aside from the option of going into the trench to see for yourself, it would be a good idea to continuously track all relevant datapoints (wounds, deaths, attacks, etc), and see how a single change impacts them - while this is essentially experimental science, explicit modelling can also help explain the observed changes and find their real causes.
+Aside from going into the trenches to see for yourself, you can track all relevant datapoints (wounds, deaths, attacks, etc), and see how a single change impacts them - while this is essentially experimental science, explicit modelling can also help explain the observed changes and find their real causes.

-What is the likelihood that helmets cause soldiers to be careless in a way that causes them to receive more wounds specifically to the head but overall die less, compared to the likelihood that helmets simply turn would-be-deaths into wounds?
-The models can also make predictions like: “If helmets cause carelessness, then our soldiers would die to enemy snipers at a higher rate when wearing them”.
-If that doesn't happen (and presumably it didn’t), the model is likely more wrong in relation to “Helmets turn some would-be-shrapnel-deaths to injuries”, which predicts the number of sniper deaths staying the same as helmets don't stop bullets, and is comparably less wrong.
+Do helmets cause soldiers to be careless in a way that causes more wounds specifically to the head but overall die less, or do helmets simply turn would-be-deaths into wounds?
+The models can also make predictions: “If helmets cause carelessness, then helmet wearers would die to enemy snipers more often”.
+If that doesn't happen (presumably it didn’t), the 'careless' model is likely worse than the “Turn death into injury” model, which predicts the number of sniper deaths staying the same as helmets don't stop bullets.

 Drawing explicit models in this situation would have revealed other relevant data points, such as deaths, and solve the mystery.